jctanner/rhoai-hacking/experiments/multimode-gateway/src/odh-gateway/README.md

 export OIDC_CLIENT_ID=your-client-id
 export OIDC_CLIENT_SECRET=your-client-secret
 ./odh-gateway-server

-# View help for all available options
-./odh-gateway-server --help
 ```

-#### OIDC Endpoints
+#### Authentication Endpoints

-When OIDC is enabled, the gateway provides these endpoints:
+When authentication is enabled, the gateway provides these endpoints:

+**For OpenShift OAuth:**
+- `/auth/callback` - OAuth callback endpoint (automatically handled)
+- `/auth/logout` - Logout endpoint to clear authentication

+**For OIDC:**
 - `/oidc/callback` - OIDC callback endpoint (automatically handled)
 - `/oidc/logout` - Logout endpoint to clear authentication

 #### Authentication Flow

+The authentication flow is similar for both providers:

 1. **Unauthenticated Request**: User accesses a protected route
-2. **Redirect to OIDC**: Gateway redirects to OIDC provider for authentication
+2. **Redirect to Provider**: Gateway redirects to authentication provider (OpenShift/OIDC)
-3. **User Login**: User authenticates with OIDC provider
+3. **User Login**: User authenticates with the provider
-4. **Callback**: OIDC provider redirects back to `/oidc/callback` with authorization code
+4. **Callback**: Provider redirects back to callback endpoint with authorization code
-5. **Token Exchange**: Gateway exchanges code for ID token and validates it
+5. **Token Exchange**: Gateway exchanges code for access/ID token and validates it
-6. **Session Cookie**: Gateway sets secure session cookie with ID token
+6. **Session Cookie**: Gateway sets secure session cookie with token
 7. **Access Granted**: User is redirected to original URL with authenticated session

 #### Per-Route Authentication Control

-- **Global Default**: OIDC is enabled when all OIDC configuration is provided
+- **Global Default**: Authentication is enabled when any provider is configured
 - **Route Override**: Use `authRequired: true/false` in route configuration to override global setting
 - **Flexible Control**: Mix authenticated and public routes as needed